 Your hedges and screens are going to be there for years.
-For this reason, it’s worthwhile to do a little due diligence to make sure you’re planting them appropriately.
+For this reason, it’s worthwhile to do some due diligence to ensure you’re planting them appropriately.

 There isn’t a universal set of rules for planting hedges and screens, it can easily vary by plant selection.
-However, below we have listed some common best practices, separated by informal, formal, and privacy tree plantings.
+However, we have listed some common best practices below, separated by informal, formal, and privacy tree plantings.

 Informal Hedge and Screen Planting Instructions

 Informal hedges are hedges you plant without any intention of rigorous training into a continuous, uniform hedge.
 This includes varieties like Oleanders, Gardenias, Hydrangeas, and Azaleas.

 First, determine the mature width of your shrub.

 Next, place a stake about half of the mature plant width away from where you want your hedge to end.

 From this first stake, measure 2/3 to 1/2 of the ‘mature plant width’ away from your first stake, and place a second stake.
 Continue this until you have spanned the length of your planting location.

 Example: You have a shrub with a mature width of 6 feet.
 Planting them 1/2 of the mature width apart would mean having 3 feet between each shrub trunk.
 While planting them 2/3’s of the mature width apart would leave them about 4 feet apart.

 There’s no hard rule for spacing most shrubs.
 However, your plants are supposed to intertwine.
 Plant them closer for a faster and tighter hedge, and further away for a slower hedge that is easier on the wallet.